 Art is about suffering—that’s an idea held by some artists.
-In the realm of fashion, that artistic suffering might just be too literal.
-It turns out that some popular fashion trends, like skinny jeans and gladiator sandals, may be putting fashion’s cutting edge in the hospital room.
+In the realm of fashion, that artistic suffering might be too literal.
+It turns out that some popular fashion trends, like skinny jeans and gladiator sandals, maybe putting fashion’s cutting edge in the hospital room.

 How Fashion Hurts